-Once you have found the perfect egg donor, or narrowed down your search, contact us to schedule your consultation.
+Once you have selected an egg donor, or narrowed down your search, contact us to schedule your consultation.
 You will be in touch with a dedicated case manager who will review your favorite profiles with you and answer any questions.
 If you have any additional questions about a specific egg donor, we will do our best to provide you with more information.

 Make a list of all the criteria and most ideal characteristics you seek in an egg donor.
 Next, evaluate your list of desired characteristics and decipher which ones are the most important versus which ones are simply preferred.
 We suggest breaking your list down into these two sections, as listed below, so you have a visual outline to refer back to throughout the process.

 First, it’s important to know which traits and criteria are the absolute most important to you.
-List all these things on your “must have” section.
+List all these things in your “must have” section.
 This is different for each couple or individual.
-For many intended parent(s), the family health history of the egg donor is the most important criteria.
-For intended parent(s) that are hoping for a baby that looks similar to them, it’s important to them to find an egg donor who shares their same ethnicity and other physical characteristics, such as hair color or eye color.
+For many intended parent(s), the family health history of the egg donor is the most important criterion.
+For intended parent(s) who are hoping for a baby that looks similar to them, they need to find an egg donor who shares the same ethnicity and other physical characteristics, such as hair color or eye color.
 The things that you list on your “must have” list are the most important criteria that you are looking for and should not be compromised.